Business and legal volunteers for the arts bring their knowledge and resources to your arts practice or creative business.

-Receive hands-on guidance through the process of writing a business plan for your art business.
-Business plan development typically includes strategies for implementing a new product, service, or business venture, OR assessing the viability of current program offerings in the local market.
+INDIVIDUAL ARTISTS AND ORGANIZATIONS: Receive hands-on guidance through the process of writing a business plan for your art business or organization.
+Business plan development typically includes strategies for implementing a new product, service, or business venture, or assessing the viability of current program offerings in the local market.
 The plan will identify goals both for revenue and artist statement fulfillment.

 Copyrights and Trademarks

 INDIVIDUAL ARTISTS AND ORGANIZATIONS: If you’re encountering issues with copyrighting or trademarking your artistic content, a legal volunteer can assist you in the appropriate steps to protect your creative property.